avenirs-esr/srv-dev/README.md

 This instructions will :
 1. Download the project and all its  submodules (--recurse option).
 2. Run the bootstratp scripts (the main one and the ones associated to each service).
-3. Download / générate the docker images.
+3. Download / generate the docker images.
 4. Run the containers associated to each service (via docker-compose).

 Available npm scripts :